IABTechLab/uid2docs/docs/guides/integration-prebid-server-side.md

 ### Server-Only Mode Cookie Example

-The following example sets `value` to an ID block containing the advertising token.

-**GWH_SW14 The following... my draft above but not sure what it's talking about with `value`.**

-Cookie:
+The following example stores the advertising token value in a cookie named `__uid2_advertising_token`.
+The configuration allows the UID2 module to retrieve the advertising token value directly from the cookie.

+**Cookie:**

 ```
 __uid2_advertising_token=...advertising token...
 ```

-Configuration:
+**Configuration:**

 ```
 pbjs.setConfig({
     userSync: {